kimberlysaylor/KimberlySaylor.Github.io/index.md

 ### [Massachusetts Education Analysis](/Massachusetts_Education)
 <img src="images/Massachusetts Education Analysis Video.jpg?raw=true"/>
 Being an educator, our focus is always on what skills a student needs to graduate and to be successful in their future job.
-As young as Kindergarten age, these students were being prepared to find a job and be successful in the workforce.
 Massachusetts schools were also preparing their students for the workforce, so using <b>Tableau</b> I created a dashboard to analyze their education data.

 <br><br>
 ---